 Detangle & Maintain Your Weave

 Matted hair can be the ultimate culprit to weave frustration.
 It is important to remember proper care for your weave to avoid detangling.
+You should know how to untangle a wig, how to untangle matted hair, and how to get knots out of your hair.
 It’s true that some people do not know the best ways or tools to use on how to detangle hair.
 If you find yourself with a tangled, matted mess or merely curly extensions that will not stop coiling, look no further for a few tips on the detangling weave.

 First, let’s determine what you will need.

-It is essential to use a wide tooth comb for detangling; enables one to get out knots or smooth out waves without the constant snagging that smaller combs often plague the user.
+It is essential to use a wide tooth comb for detangling matted hair; enables one to get out knots or smooth out waves without the constant snagging that smaller combs often plague the user.

 Wide tooth combs usage can handle bigger knots, reduce shedding and fall out because the larger diameter offers less friction than smaller combs.

 A Goody Detangle Comb is a great tool, it has the wide teeth, a handle for sturdiness and is at Target for $2.49.